 1. Respect for Your Future Students

 When you get wrapped up in the excitement of moving abroad, it’s easy to forget the reason there is such a huge demand for native English teachers worldwide.
-By teaching English abroad, you are making a real impact on your students’ lives and the country as a whole.
+As an educator in your school, you will have the ability to have a real impact on your students’ lives.
 You’re being given the amazing opportunity to support yourself while living abroad.
 Pay back the favor by making sure you’re properly qualified and prepared to improve your students’ English level.

 2. Set Yourself Up for Success